jacobfreedom/vh-calculation-fix/README.md

 [badges here]

 ## Visual Overview

 This library is about preserving original design intent across display modes and in‑app browsers.
 It is not generic responsive boilerplate; the goal is to keep heroes, sections, and spacing looking the same when in-app scrolling alters the visible height.

 ### High-level comparison (GIFs first)

+#### GIF — Clamped vw typography
 ![Pure vw layout breaking](./imgs/gifs/pure-vw.gif)

+#### GIF — vh-calculation-fix typography & layout stays visually stable as the visible height changes
 ![vh-calculation-fix layout holding up](./imgs/gifs/vh-tool-and-vw.gif)

-- GIF 1 (pure clamped `vw`): width‑only layout warps when viewport changes or app chrome appears.
+- GIF 1 (pure `vw`): width‑only layout warps when viewport changes or app chrome appears.
 - GIF 2 (`var(--lvh)` + fluid system): layout stays visually stable as the visible height changes.

 ### Static examples